 For those installations that take waste, for each line in Table 1a (including DAAs), fill in a separate document to list those wastes you will accept on to the site for that activity.
-Give the List of Wastes catalogue code and description (see https://www.gov.uk/government/publications/waste-classification-technical-guidance).
+Give the List of Wastes catalogue code and description (search for 'Technical guidance on how to assess and classify waste' at www.gov.uk/government/organisations/environment-agency).